Alan Morgan (politician)

-T. Alan Morgan (born February 8, 1988) is an American politician.
+Timothy Alan Morgan Jr. (born February 8, 1988) is an American politician.
 He is a member of the South Carolina House of Representatives from the 18th District.
 He was elected in a special election on May 24, 2022, and was sworn in on June 15, 2022.
 He was re-elected to office on November 8, 2022.
 He is a member of the Republican party.

-Alan Morgan is the brother of Adam Morgan, who also serves in the South Carolina State House from the 20th District.
+Alan Morgan is the brother of Adam Morgan, who served in the South Carolina State House from the 20th District from 2018-2024.

 Morgan is a member of the South Carolina Freedom Caucus.
 He also serves on the House Agriculture, Natural Resources & Environmental Affairs Committee.

+Biography

+Morgan was born in Dallas, Texas, to Timothy and Michele Morgan.
+He graduated with a bachelor's degree in business administration from Bob Jones University in 2010.
+Before holding office, Morgan worked as a senior corporate trainer for Shellpoint Mortgage Servicing, service operations manager for Quantros, and salesforce administrator and data analyst for Polydeck.